catamphetamine/javascript-time-ago/README.md

 ## Localization internals

-The built-in localization resides in the [`locales`](https://github.com/catamphetamine/javascript-time-ago/tree/master/locales) folder.
+The localization resides in the [`locale`](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale) folder.

-The format of the localization is:
+The format a localization is:

 ```js
 {